Lucia-Michielin/HeritageDeepDive/README.md

 ## Content of the Repository
 The repository contains both the code and the material you are going to need to play around with the dataset.
-If you only want to visualise the notebook without running its content you can visualise it at [this address](https://htmlpreview.github.io/?https://github.com/Lucia-Michielin/HeritageDeepDive/blob/main/DeepDivePosit.html).
+You can also find the slides of the presentation:'HeritageMichielin2025.pdf' If you only want to visualise the notebook without running its content you can visualise it at [this address](https://htmlpreview.github.io/?https://github.com/Lucia-Michielin/HeritageDeepDive/blob/main/DeepDivePosit.html).